VictorTiezzi/HVRPSPD/README.md

 # HVRPSPD
+This is the source code and the final work for the Computer Science course at the University of Fortaleza at 2020 in Fortaleza, Ceará, Brazil.

+To run this code, execute "Solver.java" with 4 heuristics.

+My paper is HVRPSPD_Victor_Tiezzi_Henriques.pdf file, is in portuguese

+Fast Heuristics for Heterogeneous Vehicle Routing Problem with Simultaneous Pickup and Delivery

+ABSTRACT
+The Heterogeneous Vehicle Routing Problem with Simultaneous Pickup and Delivery (HVRPSPD), aims to generate a route for a heterogeneous vehicle fleet minimizing costs and meeting all customer demand.
+This problem is commonly applied to companies that want to reduce their logistics costs.
+The aim of this work is to create greedy heuristics that generate viable solutions with low costs for HVRPSPD, for this reason, 3 heuristics were developed based on the
+Nearest-Neighbor-Based Randomized Algorithm (NNRA) with competitive, Sudden Stop and Semi-Greedy strategies.
+The performance of the developed heuristics are compared to the NNRA its evaluated performance.
+The results found showed that the heuristic of the sudden stop stood out for presenting significant improvement in the quality of the solutions.

+Keywords: Greedy Algorithm.
+Vehicle Routing Problem.
+Nearest-Neighbor-Based Randomized Algorithm.
+Sudden Stop.
+Semi-Greedy.
+Competitive

 Detailed results for each execution are prensented in 2 different files.
 The file "instance.sol" presents, for a given execution, the total cost of the best